 You will then need to book a crematorium or arrange a burial yourself, complete with all necessary paperwork.
 A good source of help and advice is The Natural Death Centre.

-In modern times over 78% of funerals are cremations1.
+- In modern times over 79% of funerals are cremations.

-Be aware that in many church sites, the family is responsible for the upkeep of headstones and grave sites, or paying for the same.
+- Be aware that in many church sites, the family is responsible for the upkeep of headstones and grave sites, or paying for this service.